 Prescription opioids

 While rare, opioids like hydrocodone (Vicodin)and oxycodone (OxyContin and Percocet) may be prescribed for short-term pain management while you heal following an injury or surgery.
 However, opioids are powerful drugs and overuse can lead to addiction, plus they can make pain worse in the long run.
-So, they should only be used as directed and not as long-term treatment for spondylosis, or any other condition – with the exception of comfort care for a terminal illness.
+So, they should only be used as directed and not as long-term treatment for spondylosis, or any other condition.

 Lifestyle changes